MikeSchulze/gdUnit4/_asserts/assert-array.md

 ### is_not_equal
-Verifies that the current Array is not equal to the given one.
+Verifies that the current Array is not equal to the given one.<br>
+The values are compared by deep parameter comparision, for object reference compare you have to use [is_not_same](/gdUnit4/asserts/assert-array/#is_not_same).<br>
+For more details about comparision works see [How GdUnit Asserts compares Objects](/gdUnit4/asserts/index/#how-gdunit-asserts-compares-objects)
 {% tabs assert-array-is_equal_ignoring_case %}
 {% tab assert-array-is_equal_ignoring_case GdScript %}
 ```ruby